Her Campus

 Her Campus is an online magazine targeted at the female college student demographic.
+It is based in Boston, Massachusetts at 9 Lansdowne St Suite 2.

 In November 2010, Glamour Magazine honored Her Campus' founders at its Women of the Year Awards ceremony, where they were presented with the Amazing Young Women Award from Chelsea Clinton.

 Historical background

 In January 2009, Stephanie Kaplan Lewis, Windsor Hanger Western, and Annie Wang entered the i3 Innovation Challenge sponsored by Harvard Student Agencies, the Technology and Entrepreneurship Center at Harvard, and the Harvard College Forum.
 The Challenge rewards business ventures presented by students.
 The team of women proposed a national online magazine for college women, with student branches at colleges and universities across the United States.
 After their business plan and proposal received the Harvard Student Agencies Investment Award, they launched Her Campus magazine.
 The award secured financial assistance and free office space.

 Business overview

 The website was launched in September 2009.
 The online magazine runs feature articles targeted toward college survival.
 Hanger Western serves the magazine as the president and publisher, while Kaplan Lewis functions as the CEO and editor-in-chief.
 Wang is the Chief Technology Officer and creative director.

 The magazine is represented by students at over 380 college campuses in the U.S., Canada, Jamaica, the UK, Japan, and Australia.
 Each branch has one or two campus correspondents who serve as president and editor-in-chief.
 These correspondents develops articles and photos for their university.

 In 2018, "My Campus" chapters are in South Africa, Puerto Rico, Nigeria, Ireland, India, and Quebec, in addition to the international chapters, and Her Campus Media was named to the Forbes magazine "30 under 30" list under the media category.

 Support from influential individuals includes board member Cathryn Cronin Cranston, publisher of the Columbia Journalism Review.
 Additionally, Joanna Coles, U.S. editor-in-chief of Cosmopolitan, serves as a mentor.
 These partnerships have allowed Her Campus writers to share their articles with Seventeen Magazine and The Huffington Post.

 In May 2019, Her Campus Media acquired the Lala Media Group, Inc., and in August 2019, Her Campus Media acquired College Fashionista.